LincolnZeng/Practical-Byzantine-Fault-Tolerance-In-Details/README.md

     * Proposer collects transitions from txpool.
     * Proposer generates a block proposal and broadcasts it to validators.
 It then enters the PRE-PREPARED state.
     * Each validator enters PRE-PREPARED upon receiving the PRE-PREPARE message with the following conditions:
+         **	Block proposal is from the valid proposer.
+         **	Block header is valid.
+         **	Block proposal's sequence and round match the validator's state.